-Figure A.5 - Average Proportion of Multistate Donors and Donations per Candidate, by State.
+Figure B.3 - Average Proportion of Multistate Donors and Donations per Candidate, by State.
+The figure plots the average proportion of multistate donors and contributions in our contribution matrix.

-A.3 Contribution Data Validation
+C Contribution Data Validation

 To evaluate the quality of the National Institute on Money in Politics's (NIMSP) donor identity resolution software, we benchmark the set of NIMSP donor IDs against the donor IDs reported in the Database of Ideology, Money in Politics, and Elections (DIME) (Bonica, 2023).
 DIME is widely considered to employ literature-standard entity resolution processes.
 Conveniently, the coverage of state legislative campaign finance data in DIME is nearly identical to that of the NIMSP data, but donor IDs in DIME are constructed independently of the IDs reported in NIMSP.